aybukederya/aybukederya/README.md

 ### Hi there 👋
-I am majoring in Computer science and minoring in Psychology at McGill University.
-In the past, I worked on programming projects where I could merge my passions in Computer Science, Literature, and Music.
-I have experience in Machine Learning and Front-End Development.
-Alongside Computer Science, I also enjoy playing cello and reading books.
+Hi!
+I am a third year student McGill University, majoring in computer science with a minor in psychology.
+I am currently interning at NoviFlow as an Automated Test Developer.

 <!--
 **aybukederya/aybukederya** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.